retrohacker/docker-wait/README.md

 ### `Dockerfile`

-Here we show how this could work with `dumb-init`, but you could easily leave that bit out.
+Here we show how this would work with [`dumb-init`](https://github.com/Yelp/dumb-init), but you could easily leave that bit out.

 ```Dockerfile
 ...